 What should someone know about working with you?

-In working with me, you will find someone who deeply cares about learning who you are, your interests, your desires, and your struggles.
+In working with me, you will find someone who cares deeply about learning who you are, your interests, your desires, and your struggles.
 I see the therapeutic relationship as a collaboration and an opportunity for growth and change.
 As we begin to bring awareness to your experiences and life day-to-day, we make space for small shifts and changes that ultimately leads to a deeper understanding and accepting of oneself.
+I tailor sessions to each client’s individual needs.
 I wholeheartedly believe that the client is the expert on their own life and that my role is to guide with curiosity and presence.

 What do you do to continue learning and building competencies as a provider?

 I believe that learning and growth are lifelong endeavors.
 I find that the new and ever-changing research on the brain and mind-body connection is incredibly exciting.
+I am often seeking out workshops related to my interests, as well as themes and issues related to clients.
 I love to read and am always seeking out book recommendations from friends and colleagues.
-I also believe that learning about myself is as equally important to being an effective provider.
+Whether you are into meditation, journaling, or art, I want to stay informed so I can give the most helpful suggestions.
+I believe that learning about myself is as equally important to being an effective provider.
 I get support by participating in my own weekly therapy, both group and individual.
 I also work with a clinical supervisor trained in Gestalt therapy.